 TOIL, alternative holidays and shift leave accrual and use should be managed as per agency policies and employment agreements as far as possible, however:

 - Flexibility should be allowed where employees are unable to take TOIL soon after accrual.

 - TOIL should not be required to be taken instead of paid special leave for sickness dependent care or self-isolation as per public health advice.

 At all alert levels public holidays should be paid according to the Holidays Act or the employment agreement.

 School closure impacting on ability to work

 Children should learn at home if possible.
-Early learning centres and schools in Alert Level 3 regions are open for children and young people Years 1-10 whose parents have to go to work and have no caregiver arrangements, particularly essential workers.
+Early learning centres and schools in Alert Level 3 regions are open for Years 1-10 students whose parents have to go to work and have no caregiver arrangements, particularly essential workers.
 If caregiving is available parents are encouraged to keep children at home.

 Where a school or early learning centre closure affects an employee’s ability to attend the workplace, the employee should work from home as much as possible.
 If they cannot work from home, or are only partially available for work, special paid leave should be given for time not working.